boisalai/de-zoomcamp-2023/pull-request.md

 Congratulations!
 For some of you, this may be the first pull request.

-For my part, it was really my first pull request of all my life.
+For my part, it was really my first pull request of all my life. :wink: